stonerlab/Stoner-PythonCode/doc/UserGuide/curve_fitting.rst

 to the :py:class:`Data` obhject.
 If *replace* is **True** then it is added to the end of the :py:class:`Data` object and *replace* is ignored.
 Otherwise, *result* is interpreted as something that can be used as a column index and *replace* determines whether the new data is inserted after that column, or overwrites it.

+If *residuals* is not None or False then as well as calculating the best fit values, the difference between these and the data points is found.
+The value of *residuals* is either a column index to store the residuals at (or in if *replace* is **True**) or if **True**, then the column after the one specofied by *result* is used.

 In all cases *header* specifies the name of the new header - if omitted, it will default to 'Fitted with {model name}'.